Sub-Plenary 1-1

 Kerstin Sahlin, Uppsala University, Sweden

 The higher education and research system can be seen as both accommodating and reproducing a continuous dilemma.
 On the one hand, following Humboldtian ideals, research and higher education is expected to be run by autonomous interrelated academic communities.
 This is often described as collegial governance.
 On the other hand, research and higher education is an instrument for the fulfilment of certain goals external to the academic community.
 Governance and control are then tailored as means to fulfil these.
-In practice those forms of governance tend to be formed in line with bureaucratic or managerial models.
+In practice those forms of governance tend to be formed in line with bureaucratic or enterprise models.
 Governance modes not only reflect the missions of higher education and research, governance modes also impact on those missions.
 They are shaped by national institutional contexts and EGOS members will achieve their own experiences of how these are made manifest.
-Internationally, higher education (HE) has seen patterns of change in the relative emphases on these governance models.
+Internationally, Higher Education has seen patterns of change in the relative emphases on these governance models.
+The sub-plenary team are part of an international network of researchers led by Kerstin Sahlin and Ulla Eriksson-Zetterquist that is researching collegiality in contemporary universities (the network is publishing a double volume special issue in Research in the Sociology of Organization, forthcoming fall 2023).

-Previous research on university governance, including work conducted by the network, has raised the following issues as part of the HE context within which the pandemic has had to be handled: rationalization and organizing where universities clearly are shaped increasingly as organizational actors (and with this has come a strengthening of managerial positions and an emphasis of “strategic profiles” of universities); centralizing and decentralizing tendencies and tensions in between (where centralization at the university level seems quite common); international comparisons suggest that there are significant differences across countries in terms of where collegiality happens and to what extent there is a decentralization or centralization on a national or state level.
+Previous research on university governance, including work conducted by the network, has raised a number of issues as part of the university context, including rationalization and organizing where universities clearly are shaped increasingly as organizational actors (and with this has come a strengthening of managerial positions and an emphasis of “strategic profiles” of universities); centralizing and decentralizing tendencies and tensions in between (where centralization at the university level is common); international comparisons suggest that there are significant differences across countries in terms of where collegiality happens and to what extent there is a decentralization or centralization on a national or state level.
 Common themes would appear to be a growing and professionalized administration which may be influencing some changes in the nature of collegiality, and a number of studies suggested academic colleagues’ spheres of influence were moving from decision making to consultation.
 The initial empirical work also highlighted shortening temporalities and a clear expansion of planning – mostly formed from an administrative base.

-When considering collegiality specifically, there are a number of interesting developments including redefinitions of ‘collegiality’, and in some ways of the university, and these issues relate to questions of historical development and the likely longer-term consequences of the impact of Covid-19 on the HE sector in general and the nature of collegiality and university governance in particular.
+When considering collegiality specifically, there are a number of interesting developments including redefinitions of ‘collegiality’, and in some ways of the university, and these issues relate to questions of historical development and the likely longer-term consequences of changing ideas for governing universities, but also the impact of Covid-19 on the Higher Education sector and the nature of collegiality and university governance in particular.

-The dynamic of points 1 and 2 has not been unfolding in the same way within or across universities and seems to have been dependent on which institutional and organizational level these developments took place.
+The dynamic of collegiality has not been unfolding in the same way within or across universities and seems to have been dependent on which institutional and organizational level these developments took place, as well as national conditions that beset different universities.
+By focusing on varieties of collegiality, the contextual settings and different discourses surrounding collegial practices can be conceptualised and explored.
+This presentation will focus specifically on the case of South Africa to foreground varieties of collegiality that emerge in diverse contexts.

 Ulla Eriksson-Zetterquist is Professor in Organization Theory at University of Gothenburg, Sweden.
 She has regularly co-convened EGOS sub-themes and was part of the organizing committee of the EGOS Colloquium 2011 in Gothenburg.